 - My Account

 Album The Song Appears On

-*On this date in 2021, The Rolling Stones band retired their hit song Brown Sugar from their current tour, for now.
+*On this date in 2021, The Rolling Stones band retired their hit song Brown Sugar from their current tour for now.

 This was over “conflicts” surrounding the controversial lyrics that depict slavery, rape, and drugs, guitarist Keith Richards confirmed.
-Brown Sugar" was written primarily by Mick Jagger, it is the opening track and lead single from their album Sticky Fingers (1971).
-Rolling Stone magazine ranked it number 495 on its list of the 500 Greatest Songs of All Time and at number five on its list of the 100 Greatest Guitar Songs of All Time.
+Brown Sugar" was written primarily by Mick Jagger, the opening track and lead single from their album Sticky Fingers (1971).
+Rolling Stone magazine ranked it number 495 on its list of the 500 Greatest Songs of All Time and at five on its list of the 100 Greatest Guitar Songs of All Time.